edwardezs/windows-service/README.md

 - `make install` - installs the Windows service (without registry entry)
 - `make start` - starts the Windows service process in the background
 - `make stop` - stops the Windows service process
 - `make delete` - deletes the Windows service.
-If the service is running, it will be stopped first остановлена
+If the service is running, it will be stopped first

 You can also manage the service through Task Manager.